raulmaulidhino-dev/tumbas-yuk-landing-page/README.md

 ## TumbasYuk!
-TumbasYuk! is a dummy e-commerce website, built with HTML, CSS and JavaScript.
+TumbasYuk! is a dummy e-commerce website, built with HTML and CSS.

 ## Project Status
 This project currently in development.
 The log in and sign up page are not created yet.
 I will add them during the development.